ROCm/omnitrace/source/docs/causal_profiling.md

 6. OmniTrace supports a "function" scope which narrows the functions/lines which are eligible for causal experiments to those within the matching functions
 7. OmniTrace supports a second filter on scopes for removing binary/source/function caught by inclusive match, e.g. `BINARY_SCOPE=.*` + `BINARY_EXCLUDE=libmpi.*`
    initially includes all binaries but exclude regex removes MPI libraries
+8. In Omnitrace, the Linux perf backend is preferred over use libunwind.
+However, Linux perf usage can be restricted for security reasons.
+   Omnitrace will fallback to using a second POSIX timer and libunwind if Linux perf is not available.